 Engagement of P&M. Client hereby engages P&M to perform the following services (collectively, “Services”):

 Feasibility Assessment.
-P&M shall perform any of the following services as needed to assess the electoral feasibility of the Bond Measure for Client:
+To assist the Client’s Board in making a determination whether to submit a Bond Measure to the voters, P&M shall perform any of the following services as directed by the Client to assess the electoral feasibility of the Bond Measure for Client:

 Develop potential Bond Measure scenarios to meet the District’s facility funding needs to be tested in polling;

-Collaborate with a pollster to design, conduct and analyze an opinion survey of voters in the District to assess the electoral feasibility of the Bond Measure;
+Collaborate with a pollster to design, conduct and analyze an opinion survey of voters in the District to assess the electoral feasibility of a Bond Measure;

 Conduct a demographic analysis of voters in the District and how they break into key sub-groups by age, ethnicity, political party, length of residency, parents and other key criteria;